Corpus Christi, Texas: Transportation

 Corpus Christi is served by Corpus Christi International Airport and Interstate 37.
 Interstate 69E/U.S. Highway 77 connects the city to Brownsville and Victoria.
 Texas State Highway 44 is a main thoroughfare that connects Corpus Christi to Laredo and the western part of South Texas by way of Interstate 69W/U.S. Highway 59, Interstate 35, and U.S. Highway 83.
 The inner-city public transportation is provided by Corpus Christi Regional Transportation Authority with its 28 bus routes.
-Corpus Christi once had a streetcar system functioning from 1910 to 1931 and a railway station (passenger service ended in 1965).
+Corpus Christi had a streetcar system functioning from 1910 to 1931 and a railway station (passenger service ended in 1965).
 Despite the convenience of a large harbor, the city does not have a passenger port.